prabhakarsharma-pythonaire/long_hair_detection/README.md

 **Technologies**

-Python: Programming language used for development.
+--Python: Programming language used for development.
-Tkinter: GUI toolkit for building the application interface.
+--Tkinter: GUI toolkit for building the application interface.
-OpenCV: Library for image processing.
+--OpenCV: Library for image processing.
-PIL (Pillow): Library for handling images.
+--PIL (Pillow): Library for handling images.
-TensorFlow/Keras: Framework for building and loading deep learning models.
+--TensorFlow/Keras: Framework for building and loading deep learning models.

-Requirements
+--Requirements
-Ensure you have the following Python packages installed:
+--Ensure you have the following Python packages installed:

-tensorflow
-opencv-python
-pillow
-numpy
+--tensorflow
+--opencv-python
+--pillow
+--numpy
-tkinter (usually comes pre-installed with Python)
-You can install the required packages using pip:
+--tkinter (usually comes pre-installed with Python) You can install the required packages using pip:

 bash